manorrock/aegean/README.md

 ## Testing SNAPSHOT versions

-Upon every buildt we push a SNAPSHOT version to Docker Hub.
+Upon every build we push a SNAPSHOT version to Docker Hub.
 If you want to give the version under development a test drive use `snapshot` as the version for the instructions above.